 Mineralization hosted on adjacent and/or nearby properties is not necessarily indicative of mineralization hosted on the Company’s Property.

 The Gregory River Property is located on the western margin of Newfoundland hosted within the Bay of Islands Ophiolite Complex, within the Humber Arm Allochthon of the Humber Laurentia Zone.
 The property is centered over an approximately 11-kilometer-long stretch of the Gregory River volcanogenic massive sulphide (VMS) belt, a north-northeast trending corridor of very prospective ground for precious and base metal mineralization.
 In addition, the Property hosts a cluster of high-grade copper-gold vein structures that occur just east of the VMS-belt.

 The VMS-style prospects at Gregory River are believed to be Cyprus-type deposits and are mostly hosted within basaltic units close to the contact with gabbro and are generally located to the east of the Gregory River Fault.
 VMS prospects identified on the Property include Lode 9, Gregory River, Moose Brook/Camp Brook*, and Steep Brook/Deep Brook prospects.

-Selected significant historical down-hole drill results from Noranda’s 1991 drilling at Lode 9, Duval’s 1984 drilling at Steep Brook, and Playfair Mining’s 2006 drilling at Camp Brook/Steep Brook*, include:
+Select significant historical down-hole drill results from Noranda’s 1991 drilling at Lode 9, Duval’s 1984 drilling at Steep Brook, and Playfair Mining’s 2006 drilling at Camp Brook/Steep Brook*, include:

 *The Camp Brook/Moose Brook prospect straddles the west boundary of one of the licences on the Property and portions of the mineralization may occur on an adjacent property.
 Insufficient drilling has been done to estimate the true widths of the drilled intervals.

 Select historical down-hole drill results* from the 1950’s drilling at the Court A Vein Prospect are shown below: